-Post 310 information on website.
+- Post 310 information on website.

 - Review 310 applications, conduct applications, and issue permits.

 - Consider 310 projects throughout the year that could be posted on the website as model projects with regard to the enhancement or protection of natural resources.

 - Supervisors, Associate Supervisors, and Staff

-	- Participate in Supervisor trainings offered by the Department of Natural Resources (DNRC), Montana Association of Conservation Districts (MACD), and/or Soil and Water Conservation Districts of Montana (SWCDM); develop and/or support supervisor training or education opportunities whenever possible.
+- Participate in Supervisor trainings offered by the Department of Natural Resources (DNRC), Montana Association of Conservation Districts (MACD), and develop and/or support supervisor training or education opportunities whenever possible.

 - Continue to participate in Administrator trainings offered by DNRC, MACD, and/or SWCDM.